All our emotions are equally valid! It's not all about being happy

 Yet all the core emotions are just as valid, normal, appropriate and necessary to have.
 They all need recognising in us by ourselves and others in order to change.

-It’s OK to feel sad being able to say you do.
+It’s OK to feel sad and be able to say you do.
 Showing it and having someone hear you is the best way through it.
 Allowing yourself to feel sad without self-criticism will actually lessen the energy in the emotion.

 It’s OK to be angry – it’s the most productive emotion.
 Used constructively it can be empowering to feel and have acknowledged.
 Anger can signal someone crossing a boundary, frustration when things are not right and most importantly, anger can maintain the integrity of our self.

 It’s OK to be scared – no-one has been here before and new situations – like posting your first article, speaking in public – is scary!
 Voicing your scare will diffuse the feeling and checking this out with others will lessen the worry.